bd6981/crud/README.md

 a POST request that also contains some JSON (since that's what we'll be sending).

-We'll use add the `express.json` middleware to be able to interpret the request body.
+We'll add the `express.json` middleware to be able to interpret the request body.
 This will automatically parse the json and put it into the `request` object for us.